Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-5-Endpoint Incident Response Investigation/Incident-Report/incident-report.md

 net user shion <password> /add
 ```

 The account was then added to the local Administrators group.
+The account was created after the initial WinRM access and was used as a persistence mechanism.

 Evidence: